 32:29 DM: Thanks for having me.
 Take care.

 32:29 DD: That does it for this episode of Fresh Scoop and once again, thanks to Dr. Molly McCue for joining us and we'll be back with another episode next month that we hope you'll find just as informative.
-The science of animal health, as we know, is ever changing and veterinarians need cutting edge research information really to give their patients the best possible care and that's why we're here and you can find us on iTunes, Spotify, Google Play Music, and Stitcher and to learn more about Morris Animal Foundation's work, again, go to morrisanimalfoundation.org.
+The science of animal health, as we know, is ever changing and veterinarians need cutting edge research information really to give their patients the best possible care and that's why we're here and you can find us on iTunes, Spotify, Google Podcasts, and Stitcher and to learn more about Morris Animal Foundation's work, again, go to morrisanimalfoundation.org.
 There you'll see just how we bridge science and resources to advance the health of animals.
 You can also follow us on Facebook, Twitter, and Instagram and I'm Dr. Kelly Diehl and we'll talk soon.